mrdvt92/perl-RF-Antenna-Planet-MSI-Format/README.md

 ## read

 Reads an antenna pattern file and parses the data into the object data structure.
-Returns the object so that the called can be chained.
+Returns the object so that the call can be chained.

     $antenna->read($filename);

 ## write

-Writes the objects data to an antenna pattern file and returns a Path::Class file object of the written file.
+Writes the object's data to an antenna pattern file and returns a Path::Class file object of the written file.

     my $file     = $antenna->write($filename); #isa Path::Class::file
     my $tempfile = $antenna->write;            #isa Path::Class::file in temp directory
-    $antenna->write(\my $blob);
+    $antenna->write(\my $scalar_ref);          #returns undef with data writen to the variable

 # DATA STRUCTURE METHODS